- Sermon Notes

 - As the party is going on, the older son hears about it and becomes angry.
 He then begins counting the ways that he was worthy …It was then that His father came out to plead with him to come and join the celebration…

-- But in his anger, he began expressing his frustration that that this other son squandered it all away, yet now he gets the fattened calf, and the older son remained home working away, yet he never had been given as much as a goat to celebrate with…
+- But in his anger, he began expressing his frustration that this other son squandered it all away, yet now he gets the fattened calf, even though he remain home, working away, he never had been given as much as a goat to celebrate with…

 - His father tells him that they had to celebrate, his brother was lost but is now found…The older brother then remains silent, balking at celebrations sound.